 As we don’t know how much of chlorella one needs to take to avail its benefits, there is no specific dosage as such.
 However, while certain studies have found benefits with 1.2 grams of chlorella a day, others required as much as 7 to 10 grams.

 But considering the research, most studies indicate a daily dosage of 2 to 3 grams.
+Make sure to start off with a low dose and slowly increase it.

 You can take chlorella either as a powder or a tablet (supplement).
 If you are taking the powder, use it in a smoothie.
 Add half a teaspoon of chlorella to a banana smoothie, along with lime juice, protein powder, and coconut water.
 Adding these ingredients also helps hide the strong taste of chlorella.